FabianaRod/FabianaSQLProjects/README.md

 ## Data Exploration and Data Cleaning Project - COVID-19 (Spanish)🩹

-This project focuses on exploring data related to COVID-19, specifically using data from the official WHO website ("Explore the global data on confirmed COVID-19 deaths").
+This project focuses on exploring data related to COVID-19.

 ### Source Data